Brian Merriman: Satire of Jacobite poetry

-The poem begins by using the conventions of the Jacobite Aisling, or Dream vision poem, in which the poet is out walking when he has a vision of a beautiful woman from the Otherworld.
-Typically, this woman is Ireland.
-She will lament her lot and/or call upon her 'sons' to rise up against both the anti-Catholicism and the tyranny of the Whig oligarchy.
-The woman will end by prophesying the return of religious toleration for Catholics and the dispossession of the Anglo-Irish landlords when the heir from the House of Stuart regains the British and Irish thrones.
+The poem begins by satirizing the Mythopoeic conventions of the Aisling, or Dream vision poem.
+According to Daniel Corkery, "The Aisling proper is Jacobite poetry; and a typical example would run something like this: The poet, weak with thinking of the woe that has overtaken the Gael, falls into a deep slumber.
+In his dreaming a figure of radiant beauty draws near.
+She is so bright, so stately, the poet imagines her one of the immortals.
+Is she Deirdre?
+Is she Gearnait?
+Or is she Helen?
+Or Venus?
+He questions her, and learns that she is Erin; and her sorrow, he is told, is for her true mate who is in exile beyond the seas.
+This true mate is, according to the date of the composition, either the Old or Young Pretender; and the poem ends with a promise of speedy redemption on the return of the King's son."

 According to Ciarán Carson, "Merriman subverted all that.
 His fairy woman is not beautiful, but a threatening monster.
 The vision that she discloses is not of a future paradise, but a present reality.
 Merriman's poem, for all its rhetorical and satirical extravagance, gives us a real sense of what life must have been like in 18th century Ireland: its people and their speech, their gestures, their dress, their food and drink, their recreations, and, of course, their sexual mores.
 The atmosphere of the 'court' is not so much that of a court of law, but of a country market, filled with verbal commotion and colour.
 For all that, it is still a dream-world, where Merriman can free himself from the restraints of conventional discourse, swooping from high rhetoric to street-talk in the space of a few lines – much as Dante did in the Inferno, which is also an aisling.
 And language is very much a concern of the aisling: a recurrent theme is the poet's lament for the decline of Irish, and its support mechanism of noble patronage."